Table of content

 Meanwhile, in the dedicated team model, you have an exclusively dedicated team for your project that is not obligated to take up other assignments.
 Well, this is what makes such a team “dedicated”.

 The dedicated team model is suitable for complex long-term projects, which can expand in the future.
-When your idea does not have the product-market fit and needs a discovery stage, the dedicated team is the way to go.
+When your idea does not have the product-market fit and needs a discovery stage, the dedicated development team is the way to go.

 Vague Project Requirements